usab-skrow/swe-ireland/subtopics/cents2.md

     2. 25% positions are fixed length contracts.
     3. 25% positions are full time and have visa/work permit sponsorship support (This is a most competitive group.
 Don't forget applicants are from Ireland, UK, EU, US, Asia, South America, Rest of the World).

 **Enjoy the ride.
-This is the best time to be a Softwre Engineer!**
+This is the best time to be a Software Engineer!**